-- ☐ Two 'girder with top slab' grillage attributes, with each incorporating a custom plate girder section. - ☐ One 'slab' grillage attribute. - ☐ One rectangular solid (concrete) section, to represent the internal and end skew diaphragm beams.
+Two 'girder with top slab' grillage attributes, with each incorporating a custo m plate g girder secti on.

+One 'slab' grillage attribute One Sitto Simase attibute

-It is important to note that the section properties for grillage members are not calculated in the same way as beam sections, in particular, the torsional constants are based on strain energy, taking into account the way that longitudinal and transverse members together represent the twisting action which would be otherwise represented using plate elements.
+It is important to note that the section properties for grillage members are not calculated in the same way as beam sections, in particular, the torsional constants are based on strain energy, considering the way that longitudinal and transverse members together represent the twisting action which would be otherwise represented using plate elements.
 The software uses formulae taken from Hambly's "Bridge Deck Behaviour" and summarised in CSA S6-14 Annex A5.1.